 - 1. Follow the instructions on the NVIDIA.com website driver download page to locate the appropriate driver to download, based on your hardware and operating system. - 2.
 Click the driver download link. - 3.
 The license agreement dialog box appears. - 4.
 Click Accept if you accept the terms of the agreement, then either open the file or save the file to your PC and open it later. - 5.
+Extract the zip files to a temporary folder on your PC.

-Open the NVIDIA driver installation .EXE file to run the NVIDIA Package Launcher to extract the driver files. - 6.
+- 6. Open the NVIDIA driver installation .EXE file to run the NVIDIA Package Launcher to extract the driver files. - 7.
 Follow the instructions in the NVIDIA InstallShield Wizard to complete the installation.